mihailnicamn/token-snooper/readme.md

 toTest:
 - try running custom local node with custom config (workaround for the query limit, it may result in near instant data retrieving)

+final toughts : that's an old idea trying to identify the legitimacy of an token, meanwhile the best solution seems to be https://gitcoin.co/hackathon/ethshanghai/projects/15416/scam-sniffer/activity? https://scamsniffer.io/ [not tested, i dont even know what compatible networks are, with time it'll become the standard ref (it's the adblock of web3)]